lee-jiwon/lee-jiwon.github.io/research.md

 Morgan, Stephen L. and Jiwon Lee.
 Forthcoming.
 [A Rolling Panel Model of Cohort, Period, and Aging Effects for the Analysis of the General Social Survey](https://journals.sagepub.com/doi/abs/10.1177/00491241211043135). *Sociological Methods and Research*.

 Lee, Jiwon.
 2023.
-[Consider Your Origins: Social Class and Preference for Redistribution in the  United States from 1977 to 2018.](https://www.sciencedirect.com/science/article/pii/S0049089X22001557). *Social Science Research.
+[Consider Your Origins: Social Class and Preference for Redistribution in the  United States from 1977 to 2018.](https://www.sciencedirect.com/science/article/pii/S0049089X22001557). *Social Science Research*.

 Morgan, Stephen L. and  Jiwon Lee.
 2019.
 [Economic Populism and Bandwagon Bigotry: Obama-to-Trump Voters and the Cross Pressures of the 2016 Election.](https://journals.sagepub.com/doi/pdf/10.1177/2378023119871119) *Socius: Sociological Research for a Dynamic World* 5:1-15.